MorangTheClang/Twitter2/data/README.txt

 - helpful: Indicates whether the Twitter user finds the Birdwatch note helpful or not helpful, if available.
 - helpfulTags: Tags the user added to this Birdwatch note, if available.
 (Options may include but are not limited to “clear“, “good source”, etc.)
 - nothelpfulTags: Tags the user added to this Birdwatch note, if available.
 (Options may include but are not limited to “outdated“, “incorrect“, etc.)
+- helpfulnessLevel: Indicates whether the Twitter user finds the Birdwatch note helpful or not, if available.
+(Options may include but are not limited to "helpful", "somewhat helpful", "not helpful", etc.)
 ----------------------
 birdwatch-note.js
 - noteId: Unique identifier for the Birdwatch note.